hyperledger-labs/perun-node/cmd/perunnodecli/README.md

 on the blockchain, waiting for the challenge duration to expire and then withdrawing the funds.

-Even if Bob doesn't respond, alice's request will wait until response timeout expires (in this demo it is 10s) and then proceed with non-collaborative close.
+Even if Bob doesn't respond, Alice's request will wait until response timeout expires (in this demo it is 10s) and then proceed with non-collaborative close.
 Bob's node on the other hand will receive a notification when the channel is finalized on the blockchain and funds will be withdrawn